| |

 The kitchen essentials are the tools that make it possible to make food in your kitchen and the flatware that makes for you nice and easy to enjoy the food you have cooked.
 Download your checklist for the Kitchen Essentials, follow along, and cross things over from your list!

-Plates and bowls
+Plates & bowls

-Plates and bowls – Choose a set of dishes with a few different sizes of plates so that you can eat and serve also the food from those plates when needed.
+Plates and bowls – Choose a set of dishes with a few different sizes of plates so that you can eat and serve the food from those plates when needed.
 Choose your bowls with the idea that they are not too small or too big to match them for morning yogurt or soup.
 Or you can choose deep plates that have edges and serve well as so soup bowl too.
 I like this blue deep plate that I have used for soups, stews, risottos – you name it.
-When you choose dishes that can serve different purposes you save money and space at the same time.
+When you choose dishes that can serve different purposes, you save money and space at the same time.

 Short on time?